-The Preset (left) and the Shape (right) options for the - Opacity: Sets the maximum opacity or density of the mask. - Adjustable Gradient tool. - Color Range: When enabled, this detects the color under the gradient and applies the mask to only that color range.
-The higher the number, the wider the range of color that is selected. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient.
+The Preset (left) and the Shape (right) options for the Adiustable Gradient tool.

-• Reset: Resets the mask on the layer completely.
+- Color Range: When enabled, this detects the color under the gradient and applies the mask to only that color range.
+The higher the number, the wider the range of color that is selected. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient. - Reset: Resets the mask on the layer completely.
 This removes all gradients and clears any brushing that has been done.